• Key supplier to the NHS

 The Importance of Early Mobilisation

-Early mobilisation of patients is a critical priority for hospitals in their quest to reduce waiting lists and improve discharge times.
+Early mobilisation of patients is a critical priority for hospitals in their mission to reduce waiting lists and improve discharge times.

 Pyjama Paralysis